-Urban planners develop plans and programs for the use of land.
+An urban planner is someone who develops plans and programs for the use of land.
 They use planning to create communities, accommodate growth, or revitalize physical facilities in towns, cities, counties, and metropolitan areas.
-Nearly two-thirds of planners worked in local government in 2010.
-Most planners work during normal business hours, but many also work evenings or weekends to attend meetings with planning commissions or neighborhood groups.

 What does an Urban Planner do?

 Meet with public officials, developers, and the public regarding development plans and land use